kclaudine/insta_app/README.md

 ## By Claudine Kuradusenge

 ## Description

-Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images , 29 September 2019
+Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images

-every user can post any picture by creating and account and view all picture posted those you follower
+Every user can post any picture by creating and account and view all picture posted by he/she you follows

 ## Project instruction
 to start using this app you can first clone it on github